nitrictech/docs/docs/reference/nodejs/v0/index.md

 ---
 title: Node.js - Nitric's Node.js SDK
-description: Using Nitric with JavaScript and TypeScript
+description: Reference for Nitric's Node.js library - Using Nitric with JavaScript and TypeScript
 ---

 This SDK reference provides documentation for the functions and methods in Nitric's Node.js library for JavaScript and TypeScript.